Cryogenic Processing Explained

 How can it work for me?

-Cryogenic processing takes the tools you depend on and makes them better.
-While it is not a cure for bad heat-treating and will not perceptibly harden every component, it makes your part more reliable.
-By smoothing out natural weak spots in the crystalline structure, you have a tool that can run longer under stress.
-Cryogenic Treatment will increase both fatigue life and abrasion resistance.
+Cryogenic processing takes the tools, engines, brakes you depend on everyday and makes them better.
+While it is not a cure for bad heat-treating and will not only slightly harden every component, it makes your part more reliable.
+By smoothing out natural weak spots in the nano structure, you have a tool that can run longer under stress.
+Cryogenic Treatment will increase both life and wear resistance.
 Longer run times and less maintenance adds up to money saved.
 That directly affects your bottom line.

 Can it really help my bottom line?